lmullen/americas-public-bible/website/content/essay/methods/index.md

 ---
-description: How this site uses the methods of machine learning, but also an approach to humanistic analysis called disciplined serendipity.
+description: How this site uses the methods of machine learning, but also an approach to interpretation called disciplined serendipity.
 order: 3
 title: 'Methods: The how and the why of finding biblical quotations'
 ---